jourzero/waptrun/README.md

 ![CWE Search](screenshots/p5.png)

-Add notes by filling the template to explain the risk, the reproducibility, etc.
+Add notes by filling the template to explain the issue in details, the risk, the impact, etc.

 ![Add Notes](screenshots/p5b.png)